siva1982/Serenity-BDD-Cucumber/README.md

 # "Selenium" BDD with "Cucumber" and "Serenity"
-* This project is an example of how to setup and write selenium tests using BDD approach with Serenity framework
-* How to create jenkins pipeline
+* This project explains how to perform the API operations by using REST ASSURED with Serenity Where i followed the BDD Approach pattern for easy understanding and cover the scenarios as per the requirement.
+* used Maven to install the dependencies and run the tests

 ## Project Description:
-* Project setup with Selenium WebDriver and windows 10
+* serenity
-* serenity.version: 1.8.3
+* serenity.cucumber
-* serenity.cucumber.version: 1.6.6
+* serenity.restassured
 * Makes use of Page Objects.
 * Written in Java with Junit, Cucumber & Maven

-##Automation Scenarios
+##API Automation Scenarios
-* Initially I worked on API Automation framework added few scenarios and i extend the functionality to cover the UI Automation scenarios as well.
+* Covered GET, POST, DELETE operations

 ## Setup:
 * Install [Java 8](http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html)
 * Install Maven [Maven](https://maven.apache.org/)
 * "mvn archetype:generate -Dfilter=net.serenity-bdd:serenity-cucumber-archetype" to setup project from scratch
-* Install "natural plugin" using eclipse marketplace

 ## Run tests:
 * `mvn clean verify` OR `mvn clean verify -Dwebdriver.driver=chrome`  - Run test scripts using Chrome browser.

 ## View HTML Report
-* HTML report will be generated once execution finish -bdd-cucumber\target\site\serenity
+* HTML report will be generated once execution finish -projectfolder\target\site\serenity\index.html
 * Open Index.html in browser to see the reports